 A batch job is often defined as follows:

 A batch job is a computer program or set of programs processed in batch mode.
 This means that a sequence of commands to be executed by the operating system is listed in a file (often called a batch file, command file, or shell script) and submitted for execution as a single unit.

-However, this definition is not very pragmatic, and it doesn’t help us to understand what kind of a batch jobs are required by a typical enterprise application.
-That is why I will provide my own definition:
+However, this definition is not very pragmatic, and it doesn't help you to understand what kind of batch jobs are required by a typical enterprise application.
+That's why I will provide my own definition:

 A batch job reads input data, processes the input data, and writes the processed data to the configured output.

 The following figure illustrates a simple batch job that fulfills my definition:

 As you can see, this batch job has only one step.
 This is perfectly fine if your batch job has only one logical task.
 For example, if you are implementing an import job that reads information from an input file and writes it to the database, your job has only one logical task.